adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending_url.rst

 URL Format
 ==========

-The URL is published on :ref:`Adshares Blockchain <protocol-definitions-blockchain>` in the form of an uppercase hexadecimal string.
+The URL is published on :ref:`ADS Blockchain <protocol-definitions-blockchain>` in the form of an uppercase hexadecimal string.

 .. note::
     Most programming languages have a utility to convert an ASCII string to its hex representation.
 Online converters can be used as well.